qwx9/strangepg/README.md

 if the number of nodes is less than 2-3 times the number of threads.
 - `-l pfr3d`: same as `pfr` but additionally using the z axis to layout in 3D.
 - `-l fr`: the classic algorithm, single-threaded.
 Use this for very small graphs (<1000 nodes) where `pfr` is not appropriate.
-- `-l circ`: circular layout, where nodes are placed in sequence on a circle or spiral; currently has some issues and requires specific tags, but is currently being rewritten to be fully generic and get rid of both limitations.

 Use the [`-t` command line parameter](#usage) to change the number of threads used for layouting, 4 by default.